 With the Narzo 10A, Realme is going for a bold look.
 And, the new design identity is the first difference between the 10A and the Realme C3.

 There is a massive Realme logo on the back, which is very similar to the style first adopted by Realme powerbanks.
 I feel it looked cool on a powerbank but not so much on a phone.
 I’ve always been an advocate of subtle branding.
 Plus I’m sure Realme has a long way to go before creating that sort of brand identity to be able to plaster its logo all across the phone.
 Although, I must admit it doesn’t look too bad and sometimes bold steps are rewarded well.
 Maybe, the consumers like it.
 Do you?
 Let me know in the comments below.

 As for the rest of the design, it is standard Realme fare.
 I like this really catchy blue colour and the matte plastic finish is nice too.
 Unlike the C3, you now get a fingerprint scanner and that’s the second difference between the two phones.
 This scanner is blazing fast but the vibration motor is really bad.
 It rattles the entire body of the phone even when you are typing.
-I sincerely feel that any manufacturer, not just Realme, should avoid including the vibration motor in budget phones.
+I sincerely feel that any manufacturer, not just Realme, should avoid using the vibration motor for key presses in budget phones.
 The buttons offer an average tactile feedback and you also get a proper triple SIM tray, fwiw.

 Overall, the Narzo 10A has a bold design element that helps distinguish from its competitors.
 But, that design element is going to split opinions far and wide.
 I find it overdone but you could like it.